trebeljahr/trebeljahr.com/_booknotes/immune.md

 Dendritic cells die after some time, taking the gathered antigen information with them.
 So if there is no more infection the adaptive immune system response will also fizzle out.

 Humans have different MHC proteins, and find sexual attraction in others with different MHC proteins.
-We can actually smell the difference because we have receptors that trigger on the proteins related to the MHCs.
-We can literally smell the immune system of somebody else.
+We can  smell the difference because we have receptors that trigger on the proteins related to the MHCs.
+We can smell the immune system of somebody else.

 ### Chapter 20 - Awakening the Adaptive Immune System: T Cells